equinor/ert/tests/performance_tests/README.md

 ## Performance tests

-the tests in this folder test performance with `pytest-benchmark`.
+The tests in this folder test performance with the use of `pytest-benchmark`.

-When you add a test under this folder it will be run automatically both in CI and daily on Jenkins.
-The tests are set up to have a small data set to run in CI, and a large to run daily.
-The daily job will fail when there are big performance fluctuations from a baseline.
+The tests are run onprem in a komodo-releases workflow called run_ert_pytest_storage_benchmarks.
+It is either dispatched manually, or triggered by a schedule.
+The schedule is a cron job running every 12 hours, and it will run the performance tests if there has been a new commit added after the previous run.
+The job will fail when there are big performance fluctuations from a baseline, and will notify us in slack, and create a PR with the result added in the .benchmarks/ directory in the ert repository.

 ## Adding more tests and update baseline

 Make sure you update the baseline after adding new tests, or changing their definition in any way, so that the comparison can be done.
-This can be done by running the Jenkins job, which will upload the new baseline as an artifact.
-Download and put the new file in the `.benchmarks` folder, next to the old baseline.
+This can be done by running the Github Actions job, which will create a PR with the new result (if you check off the "save_on_success" option).
+The benchmark baseline version is set in the workflow as an env variable, and has to be changed there.
+This is to avoid having regression over time (in regards to the initial result).

 Don't allow the performance to gradually change inadvertantly when adding a new baseline.

-There is an argument `COMPARE_VERSION` to the Jenkins job which controls the version to check against, this must be updated to use the new baseline.

 ## Fixture with example data